Skip to content

 # => Displays welcome message

 Why It Matters: Interactive mode enables iterative development through conversation.
 Ask Claude to create a file, review the result, request changes, add tests - all without leaving the terminal.
 Context persistence means Claude remembers earlier decisions and code it generated.
-This reduces the cognitive load of tracking changes across multiple files.
+This reduces cognitive load of tracking multi-file changes.
+Teams use interactive sessions for feature development, treating Claude as a pair programming partner who executes changes instantly.

 Example 3: Interactive Session with Initial Prompt